 Item 2.
 Summary of Material Changes

-Palouse Capital Management, Inc.'s (PCM) most recent annual amendment to Part 2 of Form ADV was completed March 31, 2023.
-Material changes to this brochure since that date are as follows:
+Palouse Capital Management, Inc.'s (PCM) most recent annual amendment to Part 2 of Form ADV was completed March 29, 2024.
+Since that date we have made the following material changes to this Brochure: